pytorch/tutorials/prototype_source/quantization_in_pytorch_2_0_export_tutorial.rst

 of how this intent is conveyed in the quantization workflow with annotation API.

 -  Step 1: Identify the original floating point pattern in the FX graph.
-There are several ways to identify this pattern: Quantizer may use a pattern matcher (e.g. SubgraphMatcher) to match the operator pattern; Quantizer may go through the nodes from start to the end and compare the node's target type to match the operator pattern.
+There are several ways to identify this pattern: Quantizer may use a pattern matcher to match the operator pattern; Quantizer may go through the nodes from start to the end and compare the node's target type to match the operator pattern.
 In this example, we can use the `get_source_partitions <https://github.com/pytorch/pytorch/blob/07104ca99c9d297975270fb58fda786e60b49b38/torch/fx/passes/utils/source_matcher_utils.py#L51>`__